Age-Limited Capacity of Massive MIMO: Introduction

 From another perspective, in many real-time applications wherein the data is subject to abrupt variations, usefulness of the information when it arrives at the BS is directly related to its freshness.
 Due to infrequent access to the network, conventional performance metrics, such as delay fall short in characterizing the over-all freshness of the data \cite{kaul2012real}.
 In this respect, the AoI concept \cite{kaul2011minimizing} was introduced to adequately characterize the freshness of the information at the receiver side.
 While many of the existing works on AoI focus primarily on grant-based access with AoI-constrained scheduling policies \cite{jiang2019timely,kadota2019scheduling}, some have looked at uncoordinated transmission schemes.
 Recently, a few information-theoretic works have investigated the trade-off between the AoI and achievable data rates \cite{bastopcu2020partial,baknina2018sening}.
-Surprisingly, apart from the work in \cite{chen2020multiuser}, the implications of MIMO transmissions in terms of AoI has not yet been investigated by the research community and in particular massive MIMO.
+The performance of AoI has been investigated in Multiple-Input Multiple-Output (MIMO) systems \cite{chen2020multiuser,zhu2020status,feng2022precoding,yu2021age}.
+In \cite{chen2020multiuser}, the user scheduling problem has been investigated to minimize AoI in a multiuser MIMO status update system where multiple single-antenna devices send their information over a common wireless uplink channel to a multiple-antenna access point.
+In \cite{feng2022precoding}, a novel MIMO broadcast setting is studied to minimize the sum average AoI through precoding and transmission scheduling.
+In \cite{zhu2020status}, the authors analyzed and optimized the performance of AoI in a grant-free random-access system with massive MIMO.